General Archive of the Crown of Aragon

+The archive was originally based in the sixteenth century Palau del Lloctinent (Lieutenant Palace) in Barcelona.
+While the Palau remains open as a teaching and exhibiton space, since 1994 the archive's headquarters have moved to a new building on Carrer dels Almogàvers.

 History

 Precedents

-Precedents for the archive are collections of scrolls from the clerk's office of the first Counts of Barcelona and Kings of Aragon.
-Is mentioned for the first time a king's archive in October 25, 1180.
+The origins of the archive are collections of scrolls from the clerk's office of the first Counts of Barcelona and Kings of Aragon.
+Is mentioned for the first time a King's archive in October 25, 1180.
 In 1194 King Alfonso II of Aragon commissioned the compilation of the documents from the royal archive that were legally valid and could be useful for the rights of the Crown to Ramon de Caldes (jurist), Dean of the Cathedral of Barcelona and jurist.
 The result was the Liber feudorum maior.
-Ramon de Caldes himself said that the file was in ordinatione confused.
+Ramon de Caldes himself said that the file was in in ordinatione confusa.
 With this compilation we know of more than one thousand documents, the oldest of the 9th century.

 These early mentions does not mean that there is still a sorted archive but had cataloged several scrolls that could be geographically dispersed, and usually do not take these statements as a precedent for the current archive.
 The first mention of a real document depot is in 1255.
 This depot was located at the monastery of Santa Maria de Sixena, then located in the geographic center of the Crown.